A multiple-employer driver is a driver, who in any period of seven consecutive days, is employed or used as a driver by more than one motor carrier.

 Summary of requirements

-If a motor carrier hires a multiple-employer driver, the carrier must comply with all of the requirements in Part 391 with the following exceptions.
+If a motor carrier hires a multiple-employer driver from a staffing service that does not create a driver qualification for the carrier as their agent, the carrier must comply with all of the requirements in Part 391 with the following exceptions.
 The motor carrier is not required to:

 Before a motor carrier permits a multiple-employer driver to drive a CMV, the motor carrier must obtain: